Pet Therapy for People

 Pet therapy is a guided interaction between a person and a trained animal.
-The purpose of pet therapy is to help one recover from or cope with a health problem or mental disorder.
-Pet Therapy is also beneficial in stress management and controlling anxiety.
+The purpose of pet therapy is to help someone recover from or cope with a health problem or mental disorder.
+Pet therapy is also beneficial in managing stress and controlling anxiety.

 Dogs and cats are most commonly used in pet therapy.
 However, fish, guinea pigs, horses, and other animals that meet screening criteria can also be used.
 The type of animal chosen depends on the therapeutic goals of a person’s treatment plan.
-At Lifeologie Counseling Oak Cliff you’ll frequently find Gracie, our therapy dog, wandering around ready to help.
+At Lifeologie,

 Pet therapy may also be referred to as animal-assisted therapy (AAT).
 AAT is sometimes confused with animal-assisted activities (AAA).
 AAT is a formal, structured set of sessions that helps people reach specific goals in their treatment.
 AAA involves more casual meetings in which an animal and its handler interact with one or more people for comfort or recreation.